UBC-Solar/firmware_v3/tools/bms_gui/readme.md

 This application is dedicated specifically for our team.
 It takes the voltage, temperature, SOC, and status data for all modules and presents them in a readable interface

 ## To run the program:
-1. make sure to clone all files into your computer
+1. Make sure to clone all files into your computer
-2. install the required libraries (shown in the requirements.txt file) from pip
+2. Install the required libraries (shown in the requirements.txt file) from pip
-3. run "run_me.py" through an ide (I use PyCharm) to start the program
+3. Run "run_me.py" through an ide (I use PyCharm) to start the program

 If you want to use the simulation file with random numbers:
 1. Install a COM emulator program (Null Modem is free to be used)